 The CFO's understanding of ABC's DCP was incomplete in that she believed any deferral could not be distributed until retirement.
-Actually, ABC's plan had been updated 5 years ago, and "In-Service Accounts" had been added.
-In-Service Accounts allow for distributions while working, which can be helpful in meeting shorter term savings goals, like funding college tuition payments.
+In reality, ABC's plan had been updated five years earlier and "In-Service Accounts" had been added.
+In-Service Accounts allow for distributions while working, which can be helpful in meeting shorter-term savings goals, such as funding college tuition payments.